juliaguida/oystercard/pills/heroku.md

 git version 1.7.12.4 (Apple Git-37)
 ````

-Once you have verified that you have heroku and git locally, we need to start preparing for deployment.
+Once you have verified that you have Heroku and git locally, we need to start preparing for deployment.

 ### Prepare the project for deployment